caisharo/bird-classifier/README.md

   * Training our network was very slow...  mistakes and small adjustments were very time consuming
   * Ran into some issues with Colab like CUDA running out of memory
 * Tested mostly independently on our own Google accounts to save computation time while sharing some changes that seemed to work (not the most "scientific" but we were on a bit of a time crunch)
-  * Ideally should have tested changes one at a time, but usually ended up not because we were a bit limited on time
+  * Ideally should have tested changes one at a time (and more incrementally), but usually ended up not because we were a bit limited on time
 * Tested with both ResNet-18 and ResNet-50
   * Upon some research, we learned ResNet-50 has better accuracy without the worst computation time trade-off
     * Had to reduce batch size to fit on Colab GPU